konstellation-io/kdl-project-template/README.md

 ### Secrets for github
 In the github repository we will need to add the following secrets:
-- ACCESS_TOKEN: a github access token it may be the same that was used to connect KDL
 - MINIO_ACCESS_KEY_ID: this may change depending on your S3.
 Consult with the konstellation team if unclear which value this secret should have
 - MINIO_SECRET_KEY_ID: same as with MINIO_ACCESS_KEY_ID